How To Throw a Zero-Waste Wedding This Summer

 A popular option for catered meals is a catered buffet.
-It’s often a budget friendly favorite.
+It’s often a budget-friendly favorite.
 Look for a caterer who already has partnerships with local animal shelters or a food rescue program.
 If they don’t, and your clients want to ensure their food doesn’t go to waste, you could discuss compost options with the caterer or the venue.

 Instead of handing out useless party favors, you could set up a buffet station with sweets and/or salty snack foods.
 Guests could then scoop what they want into mason jars to take home after the reception!

-The best way to service alcohol and other beverages without waste is to do it in bulk!
+The best way to serve alcohol and other beverages without waste are to do it in bulk!
 Instead of individual cans of beer and bottles of wine, opt for kegs of wine and beer from local breweries and wineries.
 Return the kegs after for re-use!
 This may not suit every reception.
 In fact, some venues may even have policies against them.
 Make sure you do your research!

 To boost the event’s summery vibes, make sangria or fruit punch in large batches.
 Just ensure you label them so young attendees don’t get their hands on the boozy sangria!